Geography of Serbia

-Serbia is a country situated at the crossroads of Central and Southeast Europe, covering the far southern edges of the Pannonian Plain and the central Balkans.
+Serbia is a country situated at the crossroads of Central and Southeast Europe, territory covers (77,589 km²),covering the far southern edges of the Pannonian Plain and the central Balkans.
 It shares borders with Bosnia and Herzegovina, Bulgaria, Croatia, Hungary, North Macedonia, Montenegro, and Romania.
 Serbia shares a contested border with Albania as it doesn't recognise the independence of Kosovo.
 Serbia is landlocked, though it is able to access the Adriatic Sea through Montenegro and inland Europe and the Black Sea via the Danube.

 Area and borders

 Arable land covers 19,194 km2 (%), and forests cover 19,499 km2 (%) of the territory of Serbia.

-Serbia's total border length amounts to 2,246.7 km, with Bosnia and Herzegovina 370.9 km, with Bulgaria 360.5 km, with Croatia 261.7 km, with Hungary 174.7 km, with North Macedonia 282.9 km, with Montenegro 249.5 km, with Romania, 546.5 km.
+Serbia's total border length amounts to 2,246.7 km, with Bosnia and Herzegovina 370.9 km, with Bulgaria 360.5 km, with Croatia 261.7 km, with Hungary 174.7 km, with North Macedonia 282.9 km, with Montenegro 249.5 km, with Romania, 546.5 km, with Albania (if including Kosovo), 113.5 km.